 “Tarih Üzerinden Siyaset: Erken Modern Osmanlı Tarihyazımı.”
 In Erken Modern Osmanlılar: İmparatorluğun Yeniden Yazımı, edited by Virginia H. Aksan and Daniel Goffman, translated by Güneş Ayas [revised translation of “The Politics of Early Modern Ottoman Historiography.”
 In The Early Modern Ottomans: Remapping the Empire, edited by Virginia H. Aksan and Daniel Goffman, pp. 167-98.
 Cambridge: Cambridge University Press, 2007], pp. 223-66.
 Istanbul: TİMAŞ, 2011.

-For articles that were published before 2010, visit Tezcan's profile page on Academia.edu
+For articles that were published before 2010, see Tezcan's publication list.

 Introduction to the Middle East; World History, c.
 1350-1850; Middle Eastern History III: The Ottomans, 1401-1730; undergraduate proseminars on such topics as Holy War in Comparative Perspective and modern Turkey; honors thesis advising on such topics as the Armenian Genocide and British Imperialism in Arabia; graduate seminars on race in pre-modern Islamic world and early modern Ottoman history; graduate reading courses on late medieval and early modern Middle Eastern history; undergraduate courses on Islam, the Qur’an, Islamic law, politics and religion, and pilgrimage (in Religious Studies Program) on Middle East and South Asia (in the Middle East/South Asia Studies Program), and on late medieval and early modern history of Europe (in the Medieval and Early Modern Studies Program).